Russell-Waterhouse/blog/content/post/trends.md

 parameter baz2.
 And it's not future-proofing, they'll do it when it would never make sense to call anything other than baz2 from foo.

-For the love of god, it doesn't need to be a function parameter.
+For the love of God, it doesn't need to be a function parameter.
 Just call the function.
 Or, inline everything if that makes sense.
 But don't do this.

 I will not mince words here.
 This is just as bad as layers of obtuse inheritance.

 ## 2025: Rust, Zig, Go, and C.